"Ultimate! Co-Op! Weapon! HUMAN SLINGSHOT!"

 Compare Lethal Joke Character

 , where the "item" is an actual character.
-Contrast Joke Item
+The equivalent outside of video games is Heart Is an Awesome Power

 , where the item has no actual use.
 If it starts out a joke but eventually 'unlocks' further potential through use it's a case of Magikarp Power